bobbyowolabi/bobbyowolabi.github.io/_drafts/on-what-makes-you-good-part-2-focus-on-your-strengths.md

 **"This Does Not Make Sense" Alerter**

 Every team needs a person who is not afraid to call out when something does not make sense.
-Sometimes when a group of people are working on a task there may be things that are not clear to anyone but no one is willing to call it out and address the ambiguity.
+When working on a task as a group, there may be things that are not clear to anyone; however, no one is willing to call it out and address the ambiguity.
+It is in this situations where this strength shines.
 The person who has this "sixth sense" will help the team be focused, build morale and improve productivity.

 **The Framework Layer**

  This is the person on the team who is able to see the areas that need improvement in the day-to-day tasks of the team members.
 This person takes the initiative to automate, build libraries, tools and Frameworks to make the various tasks of the teammates better.
-Some organizations have teams dedicated to this purpose; however, it is great to have a framework minded person on the team to do the nitty-gritty work that needs to be done but often is not prioritized.
+Some organizations have whole teams dedicated to this purpose; however, it is great to have a framework minded person on the team to do the nitty-gritty work that needs to be done but often is not prioritized.

 **Ticket a Day Guru**